Free Consultation

 Read An Actual Peer Review Case And Its Result

 Not all peer review actions are undertaken with the reasonable belief that they are in furtherance of quality health care.
 Some have nothing to do with the promotion of quality health care at all.
-A good example of this is a recent case where physician peer review attorney, Barney Cohen, represented a surgeon who was bizarrely charged with collecting cash from a patient at the point of care, rather than going through his office’s normal billing practice.
+A good example of this is a recent case where physician peer review attorney Barney Cohen represented a surgeon who was bizarrely charged with collecting cash from a patient at the point of care, rather than going through his office’s normal billing practice.
 For this infraction the surgeon was threatened with termination of his surgical privileges and removal from the medical staff of the academic medical center, and non-reappointment to the faculty During the investigation, required by HCQIA in order for the peer reviewers to claim immunity, no evidence was collected bearing on quality of care (e.g., no incident report, no departmental quality assurance committee review, no morbidity and mortality conference review, etc.).
 Indeed, Mr. Cohen discovered that one of his client’s economic competitors was on the ad hoc investigating committee – a clear conflict of interest.
 Further, we discovered that with respect to threatened non-reappointment to the faculty, my client was not even up for re-appointment for another year, and had favorable reviews.
 The real reason for the peer review was the surgeon’s refusal of an offer to join the hospital’s employed staff.
 The end result of Mr. Cohen’s defense was that his client was not removed from the medical staff, nor was his faculty appointment terminated.

-When Is It Critical To Call Upon A Physician Peer Review Attorney?
+When Is It Critical To Call Upon a Physician Peer Review Attorney?

 If a peer review proceeds through investigation to hearing, the notice and hearing requirements of HCQIA are very specific and detailed.
-The hospital and medical staff must meet all of the notice and hearing requirements, and overcome proof that the peer review action was undertaken for reasons other than quality health care, such as small “p” political reasons; discriminatory reasons (violations of Title VII of the Civil Rights Act or the Americans with Disabilities Act); or to force out a physician who refused to join the ranks of hospital employed physicians.
+The hospital and medical staff must meet all of the notice and hearing requirements and overcome proof that the peer review action was undertaken for reasons other than quality health care, such as small “p” political reasons; discriminatory reasons (violations of Title VII of the Civil Rights Act or the Americans with Disabilities Act); or to force out a physician who refused to join the ranks of hospital employed physicians.

 The foregoing aside, these are challenging cases, and the burden of proof is on the aggrieved physician to prove by the preponderance of the evidence that the hospital and peer reviewers failed to meet one or more of the elements to establish immunity.
-Once the medical peer review process has begun, it can be extraordinarily difficult to put a halt to it, and avoid professional injury to the physician.
+Once the medical peer review process has begun, it can be extraordinarily difficult to put a halt to it and avoid professional injury to the physician.
 At the earliest hint of a peer review action, the target physician should seek a capable physician peer review attorney.
 Barney Cohen of Concierge Healthcare Attorneys, LLC, has years of experience handling peer review matters from both the hospital’s perspective and the physician’s perspective.

-Reporting To The National Practitioner Data Bank
+Reporting to the National Practitioner Data Bank

 Hospitals are required to report peer review actions affecting a physician’s clinical privileges for longer than 30 days to the National Practitioner Data Bank.
 Further, hospitals must report a physician’s voluntary surrender or restriction of clinical privileges while under a peer review investigation, or to avoid an investigation, prior to a disciplinary action.